Reliability Prediction Methods for Electronic Products

 SR-332, Issue 2, Reliability Prediction Procedure for Electronic Equipment, Telcordia, September 2006.

-ITEM Software and ReliaSoft Corporation, D490 Course Notes: Introduction to Standards Based Reliability Prediction and Lambda Predict, 2015.
+ITEM Software and ReliaSoft, D490 Course Notes: Introduction to Standards Based Reliability Prediction and Lambda Predict, 2015.

 B. Foucher, J. Boullie, B. Meslet and D. Das, "A Review of Reliability Prediction Methods for Electronic Devices," Microelectron.
 Wearout., vol. 42, no. 8, August 2002, pp. 1155-1162.